AgungP88/getloc-apps/README.md

 Using the [Kotlin](https://kotlinlang.org/) programming language to develop applications.
 Using [Retrofit](https://square.github.io/retrofit/) to handle all things related to data connection from android to the internet.
 Using [firebase](https://firebase.google.com) to store user data and to authenticate login and register systems.
 Using [Google Services](https://cloud.google.com) to get the user's current location

+# App Development roadmap

+In making the application we apply several processes where we make it into 3 processes, namely there is a Design Process, Implementation to Design, Implementation to Applications

+# Design Process

+# Implementation to Design

+# Implentation to Apps

 # Preview Mobile Apps

 Before traveling, usually we will make a plan in advance about the location to be visited and the time of departure.
 This is done to avoid problems, one of which is the distance to be traveled is farther until the time needed does not match expectations.
 To overcome this, our team uses the Traveling Salesman Problem method.
 We present GetLoc as an application that is able to recommend several tourist attractions according to the location you want to go.